 In Year 3 children receive an hour of whole class instrument tuition per week.
-The instrument chosen by the school is the ukulele as this is cheap to purchase, should parents wish to do so, is an instrument that children can quickly learn basic skills on and experience success and is a gateway instrument into other instruments such as guitars and bass guitars.
-In order to sustain the progress made in Year 3 the school has chosen to provide an additional year of tuition into Year 4 with a 30 minute lesson each week.
+The instrument chosen by the school is the ukulele as this is cheap to purchase, should parents wish to do so, is an instrument that children can quickly learn basic skills on and experience success and is a gateway instrument into other instruments such as quitars and bass guitars.